matt-harvey/tabulo/README.md

 [![Code Climate][CC img]][Code Climate]
 [![Awesome][AR img]][Awesome Ruby]

-Tabulo is an ASCII table generator for Ruby.
+Tabulo is a terminal table generator for Ruby.

 It offers a DRY, "column-centric" interface, and is designed to make it very easy it produce highly readable tables, even from large and unwieldy data sets and streams.